-- Demonstrate proficiency in preparing at least 5 SOP for the department. - understand proper use of instrumentation and computerization in a transfusion laboratory. - Compare and contrast the various means of performing blood utilization reviews. - Explain the logistics required in determining appropriate blood inventory for a geographic region and the process of meeting daily, weekly and monthly collection goals. - Recognize sources of pre-analytical variation and the role of biological variability in laboratory assessment. - calculate means, standard deviation and standard error from the given experimental data - Demonstrate the proficiency in preparedness for getting accreditation. - Ability to generate various reports required for the various regulatory authorities. - Be able to perform root cause analysis in at least 5 cases.
+- Demonstrate proficiency in preparing at least 05 SOP for the department. - Be able to understand proper use of instrumentation and computerization in a transfusion laboratory. - Compare and contrast the various means of performing blood utilization reviews. - Explain the logistics required in determining appropriate blood inventory for a geographic region and the process of meeting daily, weekly and monthly collection goals. - Recognize sources of pre-analytical variation and the role of biological variability in laboratory assessment. - Be able to calculate means, standard deviation and standard error from the given experimental data. - Demonstrate the proficiency in preparedness for getting accreditation. - Ability to generate various reports required for the various regulatory authorities. - Be able to perform root cause analysis in at least 5 cases.